raj713335/EYEXA/README.md

 ## DESCRIPTION
 EYEXA is a Combined Computer Vision and Machine Learning Application that recognises a person and checks if he is maintaining social distancing or not , and also checks if he is wearing a mask or not simultaneously.

-If any of the two above criteria fails then its alerts a user concerned with a warning sound , so the person violating can take necessary steps to minimise the spread of the virus.
+If any of the two above criteria fails then it alerts a user concerned with a warning sound, so the person violating can take necessary steps to minimize the spread of the virus.

-EYEXA performs two primary functions using multi threading , OpenCV and ML
+EYEXA performs two primary functions using multi-threading, OpenCV and ML

-      1. EYEXA uses yolov3 model to track a person and then does various internal computations to check all the person in the frame are maintaining a proper social distancing norms or not . and display the number of person violating the social distancing norms.
+  1. EYEXA uses the yolov3 model to track a person and then does various internal computations to check all the people in the frame are maintaining proper social distancing norms or not. and display the number of people violating the social distancing norms.

-      2. EYEXA uses an custom trained model based on MobileNetV2 to train on images of person wearing/not_wearing a mask , and predict the person in the camera feed is wearing a mask or not .
-It also uses a res10_300x300_sad_iter_140000.caffemodel to focus on person face during the prediction.
+  2. EYEXA uses a custom trained model based on MobileNetV2 to train on images of the person wearing/not_wearing a mask, and predict the person in the camera feed is wearing a mask or not.
+It also uses a res10_300x300_sad_iter_140000.caffemodel to focus on a person's face during the prediction.